-Richard B. Fisher Center for the Performing Arts, Theater Two
+Richard B. Fisher Center for the Performing Arts, LUMA Theater

 A work-in-progress performance of a new work created while in residence at Bard, set to Maurice Ravel’s String Quartet in F Major (1903).
 The Company will preview the work, including a new décor by visual artist and Creative Director Bjorn Amelan.